 But when we focus on their health during sports, there’s one often-overlooked aspect that deserves attention: the health of their mouth, teeth, and gums.

-No matter the sport or skill level, their teeth need care and attention both during and outside of activity.
-It would be such a shame to miss a practice – or worse, a game – because a cavity forces our little champion to sit in the dentist’s chair!
+No matter what the sport, or what the level of ability: teeth need care and attention both during and outside of physical activity.
+It would be a real shame to have to miss a training session — or worse still, a competition or a match — because a cavity forces us to take our little champion to the dentist!

 The risks to dental health during sports are many, and some are not immediately obvious.